pranigopu/mastersProject/NOTES/markov-chains/steady-state-behaviour-of-markov-chains.md

 1. Recurrent states are all in a single class, i.e. the Markov chain has only 1 recurrent class
 2. The single recurrent class is not periodic, i.e. the Markov chain has no periodic states

-**NOTE**: _The above are not necessary conditions, but they are sufficient conditions._

----

-Hence, we know that the n-step transition probability of a Markov chain converges for any state as n approaches infinity provided that (1) the transition probabilities converge, and (2) the converging transition probabilities are independent of the initial state.
-Note again that these are only sufficient conditions, not necessary conditions.
-Hence, a Markov chain may converge even if one of these conditions are false.
+**NOTE**: _The above are not necessary conditions, but they are sufficient conditions.
+Hence, a Markov chain may converge even if one or both of these conditions are false._

 # Calculating steady-state probabilities
-ASSUMPTION: The Markov chain displays steady-state behaviour.
+ASSUMPTION: The Markov chain has steady-state behaviour.

 By the Markov property, we have that: